Skip to Content

 Water quality directly influences irrigation performance and crop health.
 Analysing irrigation water helps identify potential constraints before they affect production.

-• Assess water quality before irrigation;
+• Assess water quality before irrigation.

 • Support irrigation management decisions.